MihirMore/100daysofcode-Python/log.md

 ### Day - 44

 **Thoughts** : Completed the personal website with all the CSS and HTML code added.
+Added a lot of CSS code and learnt how to align html elements.
+Also learned how to use float and wrap text around an image.
+Also deployed personal website to github pages.